blog-featured-image

 • Whether the money represents income or savings

-If the funds come from income earned and taxed in Germany, they are generally not taxed again in India.
+If the funds come from income you’ve already earned and been taxed on in Germany, they are generally not taxed again when they reach India.

 Tax Implications for the Sender (NRI Residing in Germany)

-• Savings remitted to India from Germany are treated as capital transfers, not income
+• Savings you remit to India from that already-taxed income are treated as capital transfers, not income

-India does not levy tax on money sent by NRIs from their foreign-earned and foreign-taxed income.
+India does not levy tax on money sent by NRIs out of their foreign-earned, foreign-taxed income.

 Tax Treatment for the Recipient in India